Skip to content

 classDef ext fill:#f6f6f6,stroke:#aaa,color:#333;

-Notifications flow from Kafka through the NotificationService, which routes them to the appropriate channel.
-In-app notifications go through Redis pub/sub to SSE connections, while external integrations get HTTP POSTs directly.
-The REST endpoint lets users manage their notification history and preferences.
+NotificationService consumes execution result events from Kafka and routes them to the appropriate channel.
+In-app notifications go through Redis pub/sub to SSE connections, while external integrations (webhooks, Slack) receive HTTP POSTs directly.

 API surface

 The public surface is REST and SSE endpoints under /api/v1/.
 Everything else (MongoDB, Redis, Kafka, Kubernetes API, background workers) stays internal.
 The Svelte frontend talks to the backend via fetch and EventSource with cookie-based auth.
-Admin routes under /api/v1/admin/ are protected by role checks.
-For the full endpoint list with examples, see API Reference.
+Admin routes under /api/v1/admin/ are protected by role checks; see the API Reference for the full endpoint list.